browserengineering/book/book/chrome.md

 codes).

 Because we modify `address_bar`, we want the browser chrome redrawn, so we need to call `draw()`.
-Thus, when the user types into the address bar, new letters appear in the browser.
+Thus, when the user types, new letters appear in the address bar.

 The last step is to handle the "Enter" key, which Tk calls `<Return>`, to actually direct the browser to the new address: